 - If there have been years of disuse, there may be wildlife inhabiting in these areas.
 Although Brownfield sites are prioritised for building, the wildlife and animals still need to be protected.

 - Some mortgage companies may be hesitant to lend on Brownfield sites.

-- There is less space to build a large quantity of property so gardens and houses tend to be smaller and closer together.
+- There is less space to build a large quantity of property so tend to be smaller and closer together.

 - Redeveloping a Brownfield site not only boosts the economy by creating jobs and lifting property prices, but it improves the environment and creates a safer, healthier space.

 - Bringing a Brownfield site back into use prevents ‘urban sprawl’ thereby reducing traffic.

 - Brownfield redevelopment can be cheaper because vital infrastructure (drainage, electricity, roads, transport networks etc.) already exists.

 - Using disused urban land leaves green, .

 - Planning permission should be straight forward as it is easier to get it granted on an area which has already been built on previously as opposed to land which has not.